 It may be a minor difference but due to the high volume of passengers per gate (comparison example of large crowds at gates in Malaysia and Japan) and to reduce gate maintenance requirements, taps times really matter.
 Companies such as JR East have specified tap time of 200 ms but Suica is actually faster and this allows real life speed tolerances: some passengers tap faster than others due to walking pace, the higher speed tolerances are only possible with the 100 ms tap time of FeliCa.

-The interesting thing here is that many Greater Bay Area transit cards were FeliCa based cards but are migrating to the PBOC 2.0 powered China T-Union cards that are much slower.
-Users notice the difference:
+The interesting thing about the latter is that many Greater Bay Area transit cards were FeliCa based cards, but users really notice the difference when China weeded them out for slower PBOC 2.0 powered China T-Union cards:

 Many transit card fare systems outside of Asia are managed by Cubic Transportation Systems, including Oyster, Opal, Clipper, OMNY, Ventra and SmarTrip to name a few.
-Cubic and operators like Transport for London and Transport for NSW have focused primarily on Open Loop EMV card support as a mobile solution instead of native virtual transit cards.
+Cubic and operators like Transport for London, Transport for NSW and New York MTA have focused primarily on Open Loop EMV card support as their mobile solution instead of hosting native virtual transit cards.

 Publicly run transit system resources are limited so using bank cards for open loop transit is seen as a way to reduce costs for both fare collection and plastic card issue.
-The downside is that open loop eats up precious system resources so that banks can get a cut from transit gate transactions.
+The downside is that open loop support eats up precious system resources and banks get a cut from transit gate transactions.
 The end result is that native transit card mobile support is a secondary priority, if at all.

 Cubic’s very first virtual transit card effort, the long delayed Apple Pay Ventra, is all the evidence you need when open loop is a priority and transit cards are not.
+Apple Pay SmarTrip and Apple Pay TAP have already launched, neither system supports Open Loop.
 Despite the recently announced Google Pay and Cubic alliance, I think transit cards on mobile will continue to arrive in a slow trickle.
-Let’s face it, HOP is the only American transit card that has gone mobile so far, and it’s not managed by Cubic.
-It’s the same story in Australia with Melbourne myki Google Pay.

-The large deployment of PBOC 2.0/3.0 China T-Union cards on mobile has been cited as proof that the protocol ‘better’ than FeliCa and MIFARE, but in reality has nothing to do with protocols or smartphone hardware.
-It is all about streamlining on the cloud side:
+China T-Union: centralized straightjacket cloud for mobile The large deployment of PBOC 2.0/3.0 China T-Union cards on mobile has been cited as proof that the protocol ‘better’ than FeliCa and MIFARE, but in reality has nothing to do with protocols or smartphone hardware.
+It is all about streamlining and centralizing on the cloud side:

 Eliminating plastic card transfers reduces management hotlist headaches and the UnionPay recharge backend shared by all transit cards with the same card architecture makes hosting virtual cards simple because there is nothing to negotiate and it’s the same centralized IT software stack running everything.
 The various transit operators only need to plug into the network.
 They don’t have to host everything directly or build a cloud backend from scratch, and there’s nothing to negotiate because UnionPay is the only payment network.